Al-Karakiya

 Al-Karakiya (fl.
-1260), was a qiyan poet and musician, active in Mamluk Sultanate Egypt.
+1260), was a qiyan poetess and musician, active in the early Mamluk Sultanate of Egypt.
 She was the royal slave concubine of Sultan Baybars (r.
 1260–1277).

 Al-Karakiya was raised as a child slave of the future Sultan Baybars.
 Her enslaver gave her the name Al-Karakiya, meaning "Woman of Karak", because he himself had been imprisoned as a boy in the Al-Karak Fortress.
 During the reign of Baybars, she became active as a qiyan of the Bahri harem.
-She was a poet and composed music for her poems, and was described in Arabic Classical literature as one of the most accomplished slave-singers of her time.
+She was a poet and composed music for her poems, and was described in classical Arabic literature as one of the most accomplished slave-singers of her time.

-In Classical Arabic literature, she is included in Masālik al-abṣār fī mamālik al-amṣār by Ibn Fadlallah al-Umari (1301–1349), in the main work describing famous slave singers of history.
+In Arabic literature, she is included in Masālik al-abṣār fī mamālik al-amṣār by Ibn Fadlallah al-Umari (1301–1349), the main work describing historical slave singers.